 Reasons a dog might need “space” are listed, and the goal is to let people know not to approach the dog.
-Perhaps your dog is in training, has health issues, or had a previous bad experience around other dogs.
+Perhaps your dog is in training, has health issues, or had a bad experience around other dogs with behavior problems.
 Whatever the case, the campaign is designed on the principle of respect.
 That is: My dog needs space, so kindly respect it.

 We’re a little concerned that dissenters might see the ribbon as a “warning” notice that might fuel the “bully breeds are dangerous” mindset.

-My thinking lends itself to “all dogs should have space,” and please do ask before you pet my dog.
+My belief leans more toward “all dogs should have space,” and please do ask before you pet my dog.
 I particularly appreciate it when small children ask me first before petting my dog.
-My pooch looks like a walking stuffed animal, which can be a blessing as well as a curse.
+My dog looks like a walking stuffed animal, which can be a blessing as well as a curse.
 It takes an hour to get through the pet supply store (which can be a lot of fun) but only because we meet so many people.
 At times I wonder whether a yellow ribbon might be useful.

 On the flip side, my dog is a Canine Good Citizen and one of the happiest little boys to walk the Earth, so I want him to be exposed to a lot of people and situations.

 Apparently a red ribbon on the tail of a horse is a warning that it might kick, so people are advised to keep their distance.
 I discovered that while doing research for this piece.
 Did you know that?

 Some dogs are timid in public, particularly if they have been abused, so the yellow ribbon might be a warning to stay back and let the owner work on the timidity at a measured pace.